 After rehabilitation works have been completed, site recovery is monitored to confirm whether the final landforms are stable, water runoff is of acceptable quality and vegetation is taking root.
-BMA employs ecological specialists for the planning, rehabilitation, and surveying stages to facilitate the entire rehabilitation process.
+BMA employs ecological specialists for the planning, rehabilitation, and surveying stages to supervise the rehabilitation process.